stormpath/stormpath-flask/docs/index.rst

         return redirect(request.args.get('next') or url_for('.dashboard'))

-If the user logs in successfully, they'll be redirected to either the page they were trying to get to, or do the dashboard page (default).
+If the user logs in successfully, they'll be redirected to either the page they were trying to get to, or the dashboard page (default).

 Table of Contents